Index

 Excluding Newland Health Centre, the following statements can be made in relation to the age distribution of patients:

-- Aged 5-11 years: The percentage of the population aged 5-11 years ranges from 6.1% for Wilberforce Surgery to 12.7% for Haxby – Kingswood & Orchard Park.
+- Aged 5-11 years: The percentage of the population aged 5-11 years ranges from 6.1% for Hastings Medical Centre to 12.6% for Haxby – Kingswood & Orchard Park.

-The total estimated resident population from the GP registration file is considerably different from the estimated number of residents from Office for National Statistics mid-year estimates for 2020 and the estimates from the 2021 Census.
-From ONS’s mid-year estimates for 2020, it was estimated that 259,126 people lived in Hull, so the GP registration file gives an estimate of 30,402 residents higher (or 11.7% higher).
-From the 2021 Census, it was estimated that 267,020 people live in Hull and the GP registration file gives the number of residents as 22,508 higher (or 8.4% higher).
+The total estimated resident population from the GP registration file (as at January 2024) is considerably different from the estimated number of residents from Office for National Statistics mid-year estimates for 2023.
+From ONS’s mid-year estimates for 2022, it was estimated that 271,942 people lived in Hull, so with an estimated 292,771 residents from the GP registration file, the GP registration file gives an estimate of 20,829 residents higher (or 7.7% higher).

 ONS produce annual estimates based on the Census, ageing people each year, adding births and subtracting deaths, and adding adjustments to estimate local, national and international migration.
 Whilst it is a legal requirement to complete a Census form, the Census is an underestimate as not everybody completes the Census particularly men, younger people and those living in the most deprived areas.
 ONS adjust the figures to try to account for this under-count.
-However, it is likely that the largest error component is from the estimations due to migration as this can be difficult to quantify.
-ONS uses the GP registrations to estimate local and national migration, and there are other sources of data to estimate international migration, but these data sources are not complete and comprehensive.
-The estimates for 2020 were based on the 2011 Census, and there has been a noticeable revision in Hull’s population estimate following the 2021 Census.
-ONS are due to ‘back-date’ their estimates the resident population over the last few years in Autumn 2023.
+ONS uses the GP registrations to estimate local and national migration, and there are other sources of data to estimate international migration, but these data sources are neither complete nor comprehensive.
+So migration will comprise the largest error component, and furthermore the error rate increases with each successive mid-year estimate until the next Census.
+The original estimates for mid-year 2020 were based on the 2011 Census, and there was a noticeable jump in Hull’s population estimate following the 2021 Census.
+There was a difference of almost 8,000 residents between the original mid-year 2020 estimates and the 2021 Census.
+The largest differences (7% or more) occurred among those aged 15-19 years, 35-44 years, 50-54 years, 60-64 years and 90+ years.

 Whilst the GP registration file is a count of real people, it is not necessarily more accurate.
 People who move house do not always inform their GP of their new address, and they do not always register with a new GP practice if they have moved too far to attend their GP practice.
 Once someone registers with a new GP they are automatically removed from the practice list of their old practice (but this will not happen if they move abroad).
 Thus it is possible that people move to Hull and live in Hull some time before registering with a local GP, and people can move away from Hull but not update their GP with their new address or change their GP to a practice local near to where they move.
 This is particularly the case for young people especially men, who generally use their GP less frequently.